 Search for: memory_limit

-Search for: memory_limit = 512M
+Change this line to: memory_limit = 512M

 After you have finished importing from GPI you can change your memory limit back to the recommended settings (128M).